 C): Girl, lemmie get in those drawers!

-Curtis James Jackson III (born July 6, 1975), also known by his gang name 50 Cent, is a gangsta rap artist known for surviving being shot nine times in 2000, days before the planned release of his debut studio album; the album was never officially released.
+Curtis James Jackson III (born July 6, 1975 in Queens, New York), also known by his gang name 50 Cent, is an American rapper and sometimes actor.

+He is known for surviving being shot nine times in 2000, days before the planned release of his debut studio album; the album was never officially released.
 He is associated with Dr. Dre and Eminem, as well as his posse, G-Unit.
 He was the face of rap music during much of the Zeroes, and his first two studio albums have sold a combined twenty-one million copies, and has starred in several films and video games, such as Get Rich Or Die Tryin', 50 Cent: Bulletproof, and 50 Cent: Blood on the Sand.
 He is also a producer and supporting actor on the Starz original series Power.

 Songs of note: